codypaternostro/RemotePro/docs/en-US/Import-RpSettingsFromJson.md

 ### EXAMPLE 1
 ```
-Import-RpSettingsFromJson -SettingsFilePath "C:\path\to\settings.json"
+Import-RpSettingsFromJson -SettingsFilePath "$(Get-RpSettingsJsonPath)"
+```

 This command imports settings from the specified JSON file.
-```

 ### EXAMPLE 2
 ```
 Import-RpSettingsFromJson
+```

 This command imports settings from the default JSON file path.
-```

 ## PARAMETERS